 Eva – the last Dodo is exactly that – the last Dodo!
 It couldn’t exactly reproduce ;) Although, I agree that shooting it for taxidermy purposes is quite sad!

 I love the Natural Hustory Museum and their annual exhibitions.
 I remember when they had the giant posters out by City Hall late Spring.
 It was a wonderful setting for a photography exhibition.

 aww, fabulous kris! thats my fave little work horse lens! although i really would like to someday soon bump up to the 50mm 1.2 L :o)

 you shoot canon 30d , right ? can you tell me what are your thought of it thus far ?

 Happy to see some are interested by the Dodo LOL

 I’m mauritian and living in France not far from Switzerland and it’s quite funny to see this picture of a DOdo … etc The world= small

-Marie-Laure replied almost 12 years ago.
+Marie-Laure replied about 12 years ago.